singhmankrit/molecular-dynamics/README.md

-# Project 1: Molecular dynamics simulation of Argon atoms
+# Molecular dynamics simulation of Argon atoms

 A numpy based simulator for the molecular dynamics of Argon, has multiple integrators which can be chosen using the config file `config.json`.